dazdaz/joplin-web/README.md

 # Joplin Web

-A web-based note-taking application inspired by [Joplin](https://joplinapp.org/), built with Flutter.
+A web-based note-taking application inspired and compatible by [Joplin](https://joplinapp.org/), built with Flutter.

 ## Features